Aeshaa/starter-hugo-academic/content/project/Compression_DNN/index.md

 #### 3. Knowledge Distillation:
 ![screen reader text](kd.jpg )

 Here, the student learns from the master.
 Knowledge Distillation transfers insights from a larger, more complex model to a leaner counterpart, enabling faster training and lower memory requirements.
-Fine-tuning temperature controls the balance between accuracy and generalization, paving the way for smarter, more efficient models.
+Fine-tuning the hyperparameters controls the balance between accuracy and generalization, paving the way for smarter, more efficient models.

 ### Use Cases
 - Computing in Space